How Many Showings Does It Take to Sell a House on Average?

 Top factors that affect showing volume

 So what does a home need to sell in fewer showings?
-The three most important variables are the home’s condition, the location, and the price, says Harrington — with price and condition being the two within control of the seller.
+The three most important variables are the home’s condition, the location, and the price, explains Harrington — with price and condition being the two within control of the seller.

 Market conditions